 This is an inclusive evaluation of the student’s mastery of the field of concentration.
 The examination includes both written and oral sections.
 The exact content and format is to be determined by the advisory committee in consultation with the student.
 The exam is usually taken near the end of the student’s first year in the Ph.D. program.
 Before taking it, the student must have (a) completed most graduate course work, (b) completed any related area requirements, and (c) be considered by his/her advisor to be adequately prepared in his/her major fields.
 Admission to candidacy for the doctoral degree requires adequate performance on the comprehensive examination.

 Students identify 4 broad research areas and compile a preliminary reference list for each area.
 This list consists of key papers that represent the students’ specific interests within each area.
 The committee agrees on 4 questions (one/area) and students answer each question using whatever readings are necessary.
-Answers are limited to a total of 50 pages (not counting references) and students have 6 months from receipt of the questions to complete the exam.
+Responses should be 10-20 double-spaced, typed pages/question (not counting references) and students have 6 months from receipt of the questions to complete the exam.
 Students are responsible for providing each committee member with a HARD copy of their completed responses, unless the committee member specifically requests an electronic copy.
 Students then orally defend their answers approximately two weeks after completing the written portion of the exam.

 There are two required meetings in the comprehensive exam process: A proposal meeting and an oral defense.